-Sample: 6B Score: 11
+Sample: 6B Score: 9

 This represents a fair response.
-Chord three contains a doubled leading tone, so only 1⁄2 point was awarded for chord spelling.
+Because there are spacing errors in chords three, five, and seven, these chords were awarded 1⁄2 point each for chord spelling.
 All of the remaining chords are spelled correctly and were awarded 1 point each.
-Between chords two and three, there is a direct octave involving the soprano and bass, so only 1 point was awarded for this voice-leading connection.
-Between chords three and four, there are parallel octaves involving the soprano and bass; 0 points were awarded for this voice-leading connection.
-Between chords four and five, the tenor leaps down into the chordal seventh, so only 1 point was awarded for this voice-leading connection.
-Between chords five and six, the alto leaps down into the chordal seventh, so only 1 point was awarded for this voice-leading connection.
-Because chord seven contains only three voices, no voice-leading points could be awarded for the final voice-leading connection.
-The response earned 51⁄2 points for chord spelling and 5 points for voice leading, for a total of 101⁄2 points, which was rounded up to 11.
+The voice-leading connection between chords one and two is acceptable, so it was awarded 2 points.
+Between chords two and three, the alto overlaps the tenor; 1 point was awarded for this voice-leading connection.
+Between chords three and four, there is an uncharacteristic leap in the alto and no points were awarded for this voice-leading connection.
+The chordal seventh in chord four does not resolve properly; no points were awarded for the voice-leading connection between chords four and five.
+The chordal seventh in chord six is approached by a descending leap, and therefore 1 point was awarded for the voice-leading connection between chords five and six.
+Between chords six and seven, there are parallel fifths between the bass and tenor; no points were awarded for this voice-leading connection.
+The response earned 41⁄2 points for chord spelling and 4 points for voice leading, for a total of 81⁄2 points, which was rounded up to 9 points.

-Sample: 6C Score: 1
+Sample: 6C Score: 3